 3. The need to abolish nation states

-The only way to overcome this contradiction is to abolish the nation state system and establish a cooperative global system socialist economic system.
+The only way to overcome this contradiction is to abolish the capitalist nation state system and establish a global socialist system based on cooperative and rational economic planning.
 Trotsky explained in his Theory of Permanent Revolution:

 The completion of the socialist revolution within national limits is unthinkable.
 One of the basic reasons for the crisis in bourgeois society is the fact that the productive forces created by it can no longer be reconciled with the framework of the national state.
 From this follows, on the one hand, imperialist wars, on the other, the utopia of a bourgeois United States of Europe.
 The socialist revolution begins on the national arena, it unfolds on the international arena, and is completed on the world arena.
 Thus, the socialist revolution becomes a permanent revolution in a newer and broader sense of the word: it attains completion only in the final victory of the new society on our entire planet.”